 Proposition 3.9 (Full Abstraction for Extensions).
-Let C be an extension of C', and let $T: C \to C'$ be an observationally correct translation, such that $T \circ \iota$ is the identity on C'-programs, on C'-observers, and on C'-types.
-Then the translation T as well as the embedding ι are fully abstract.
+Let C be an extension of C', and let $T: C \to C'$ be an observationally correct translation, and $T \circ \iota$ is the identity on C'-programs, on C'-observers, and on C'-types.
+Then ι is fully abstract.
+If T is injective on types, then T is also fully abstract.